AndreyZhukovSPb/AndreyZhukovSPb/README.md

 ## Frontend developer

 I'm a beginner frontend developer.
-This year I had finished developer's courses on Yandex Practicum, the created own website and online shop for coffee shops "Pitcher"
+This year I had finished developer's courses on Yandex Practicum, then created own website and online shop for coffee shops "Pitcher"

 - 🌍  I'm based in Valencia
 - ✉️  You can contact me at email: settler59@yandex.ru or telegram: @stop_and_run